raulb/ember-octane-workshop/notes/19-notification-center.md

 @service notifications;
 ```

-Then replace the error-handling section of `deleteMessage`:
+Find the error-handling section of `deleteMessage`:

 ```js
 if (!resp.ok) {